dbfr3qs/browser-crypto-secure-store/README.md

-A tiny library with no dependencies that allows you to generate and store [CryptoKeyPairs](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKeyPair) without the private key material ever being exposed to the browser.
+A tiny library with no dependencies that allows you to generate and store [CryptoKeyPairs](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKeyPair) without the private key material ever being exposed directly to the browser.

 KeyPairs are generated and then stored as objects within IndexedDB with optional TTLs.
+All this does is wrap the integration between the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) and IndexedDB to make it easier to store and retrieve keys non extractable keys.
+It also provides a ttl option to automatically remove keys after a certain amount of time.

 ## Usage